lshachar/GreenSync/readme.md

 FreeFileSync is very easy to use.[See the manual here](https://freefilesync.org/manual.php) or [video tutorials here](https://freefilesync.org/tutorials.php)

-My best word of advice is: don't worry about clicking on anything and generally trying things out in FreeFileSync.
-*Only thing you should be careful around*: after you click on the synchronize button on the top left (or F9), Don't click *Start* unless you're sure of yourself. clicking start is the only way to actually write files to disk.

-* You may want to use the project "Testing Ground" as a place for trials and attempts, ie:
-Create the local folder `c:\GreenSync\Testing Ground\`, copy some files to it, use `Testing ground - 2 Upload.ffs_gui` to upload them to your remote destination, update some of those files directly on the remote destination, delete some files remotely and some locally, connect another computer and FFS to the same remote destination (etc...) - and see how FFS displays the changes its file view in each defined operation.

-* Note: When either your local or remote project folders are new folders, you might need to synchronize once before all your changes will show up.

-* Note that running synchronization operations creates `sync.ffs_db` files on both local and remote folders.
-They are important for FFS for file-move operations (saving time, instead of deleting and redownloading, FFS will just move files wherever needed) and to keep track which side had deleted a file or created a new file. (just ignore these files.)
+* Note that running synchronization operations creates `sync.ffs_db` files on both the local and remote folders.
+They are important for correct FFS behaviour, such as: If a file gets deleted on one side, or a file gets created on the other side, In order for FFS to sync them in accordance to your selected operation (upload/download/undo changes) FFS must know what happened before the creation/deletion.
+That's basically what the databases are for.
+They are marked as hidden files, just let them be and try your best not to delete them by accident.

 ---